-36 Terrifying Financial Horror Stories
+"My Wife's Loans Are Ruining Our Lives": 36 Financial Decisions People Regret

 3. I paid for my ex-husband's college education.

-Paid for my ex-husbands college education.
 Once he went through most of his promotions, he ran off with one of my closest friends.

 4. I took a “temporary” job after college.

 I took a “temporary” job after college, rather than going right into what I should have been doing.
 Stayed for two years and was living off of credit cards because my pay was so low, but I was too broke to move two states away to live with my parents.
 I grew a lot as a person, but now I have a lot of credit card debt.
-It was very difficult to get a “real” job afterwards, and I’m years behind where I should be in my career, leaving me financially stunted compared to my friends.
+It was very difficult to get a “real” job afterward, and I’m years behind where I should be in my career, leaving me financially stunted compared to my friends.
 I should have taken more measured steps rather than jumping for something easy/fun on a whim.

 5. I sold a bunch of stock options to reinvest in retirement funds.